- 3 Bedrooms

 About the Area

-This vacation home is located in New Bern.
-Greater Good Art Gallery and North Carolina History Center at Tryon Palace are cultural highlights, and some of the area's activities can be experienced at Lake Road Winery and New Bern Grand Marina.
-Havelock Tourist & Event Center and Isaac Taylor Garden are also worth visiting.
+New Bern is home to this vacation home.
+Greater Good Art Gallery and North Carolina History Center at Tryon Palace are cultural highlights, and some of the area's activities can be experienced at Carolina Pines Golf and Country Club and Carolina Colours Golf Club.
 Take an opportunity to explore the area for water adventures such as canoeing.

 Special Instructions